IntroQG/gradertools/README.md

 ## Workflow

+0. initialize the tools using `gradertools/init_gradertools.py` (only when using the tools for the first time, or if updating the nbgrader configurations!)

 Basic workflow consists of the following steps:

 1. Change settings in the `gradertools/graderconfig/tools_conf.py` -file (list of students, and list of exercises)
 2. Pull student repos using `gradertools/pull_student_repos.py`
 3. Pull exercise templates using `gradertools/pull_exercise_repos.py`